Guelph’s Tree Trust Trees

 Click on each caption to learn more about the tree’s story.

 We wouldn’t be able to help these trees without you.
 Help us preserve our next tree by donating here.
-And if you know of mature trees in Guelph’s parks and public spaces that need help, you can nominate them here.
+For more information, feel free to contact us at: [email protected]

 About Guelph Tree Trust